yurivict/tiny-network-utilities/README.md

 * net/py-netifaces package installed for Python 3 (ex: py34-netifaces-0.10.3)

 ## How do I run it?
-Install it into your FreeBSD system by copying files: cp tiny-dhcp-server.py /usr/local/bin/tiny-dhcp-server cp tiny-dhcp-server /usr/local/etc/rc.d/
+Install it into your FreeBSD system by copying files:<br />
+cp tiny-dhcp-server.py /usr/local/bin/tiny-dhcp-server<br />
+cp tiny-dhcp-server /usr/local/etc/rc.d/<br />

-Or run it as a standalone program:
+Or run it as a standalone program:<br />

-\# tiny-dhcp-server.py tap0
+# tiny-dhcp-server.py tap0